Call Now:(215) 206-9068Free Consult · No Fee Unless We Win

 Pennsylvania law often allows injured workers to pursue two separate claims after a work-related car accident:

 Cardamone Law handles the workers' compensation claim, ensuring your immediate needs are met.
-Strong third-party claims are coordinated with our respected personal injury colleagues for maximum recovery.
+Third-party claims are referred to our respected personal injury colleagues for maximum recovery.

 Chester County: Corporate Parks and Rural Roads